Definition of Inherent Risk

 1. Business Type

-The organization’s way of conducting its day-to-day business operations is one of the key factors that give rise to the inherent risk (IR).
+The organization’s day-to-day business operations are a key factor that gives rise to inherent risk (IR).
 If it cannot cope with the dynamic environment and shows susceptibility to adaption, it increases the level of inherent risk.

 2. Execution of Data Processing

-The ability of the business to employ technology and computers to transform raw data to meaningful information is termed as data processing.
-If the business employs poor IT infrastructure to drive and perform data processing, it can increase the organisation’s inherent risk.
+Data processing is the business’s ability to employ technology and computers to transform raw data into meaningful information.
+The business employing poor IT infrastructure to drive and perform data processing can increase the organization’s inherent risk.

 3. Complexity Level

-This attribute focus on how the business record complex transactions and activities.
-It is always assumed that the business driving high complex work to execution and completion would also have the probability of completing them incorrectly, increasing the level of inherent risk.
-An organization collecting information from several subsidiaries with the intent of collation is regarded as highly complex work which could be composed of material misstatements, which in turn give rise to inherent risk.
+This attribute focuses on how the business record complex transactions and activities.
+We assume that businesses driving highly complex work to execution and completion have a higher probability of completing them incorrectly, thus increasing the level of inherent risk.
+Collecting information from several subsidiaries intending to collate is a highly complex task that can result in material misstatements and create inherent risk.

 4. Ignorant Management

-The management that is fairly ignorant towards their subordinates and daily activities can give rise to the levels of inherent risk.
-If not being proactive, the management can always miss out on material misstatements arising out in the general nature of the business, which in turn gives rise to IR.
+Management that is fairly ignorant towards their subordinates and daily activities can give rise to levels of inherent risk.
+If not proactive, the management can always miss out on material misstatements arising in the general nature of the business, which in turn gives rise to IR.

 5. Integrity of Management

-A very strong and critical driver in raising the organisation’s inherent risk is the low and decreased integrity of the management.
-A management driving unethical business could always lead to deterioration in the reputation of the organization, which further leads to a loss in business and hence raising the level of IR.
+A very strong and critical driver in raising the organization’s inherent risk is the low and decreased integrity of the management.
+A management driving unethical business could always lead to deterioration in the organization’s reputation, further leading to a loss in business and raising the level of IR.

 6. Previous Results on Audits

-If the audits performed by previous auditors were weak, biased or if they intentionally ignored material misstatements, such scenarios can give rise to inherent risk.
+If the audits performed by previous auditors were weak, biased, or intentionally ignored material misstatements, such scenarios can give rise to inherent risk.
 These events or occurrences have tendencies to reappear and repeat themselves.

 7. Transactions Among Related Parties